-The Energiewende, Germany’s energy transition, has drawn a lot of international attention, mostly for the wrong reasons.
-Observers either often portray Germany as a leader in deploying renewables or as being on a lunatic track to shut down nuclear power (or perhaps even to switch to coal).
+The Energiewende, Germany’s energy transition, has drawn a lot of international attention.
+But mostly for the wrong reasons.
+Observers have portrayed Germany as a leader in deploying renewables or as being on a lunatic track shutting down nuclear power (or perhaps even to switch to coal).
 However, many other countries are shutting nuclear and moving faster towards renewables.

-What makes the German story so unique is that its citizens drive the Energiewende.
-Along with Denmark, Germany may be the only country in the world where this transition is being primarily driven not by corporate power, but by ordinary people.
+What has made the German story so unique is that its citizens have driven the Energiewende.
+Along with Denmark, Germany has been a pioneer where this transition has been primarily driven not by corporate power, but by ordinary people.
 My co-author Craig Morris and I describe the history of the German energy transition in Energy Democracy: Germany’s Energiewende to Renewables.
 An energy transition in the hands of citizens offers a great opportunity to involve stakeholders, to strengthen communities and to democratize the energy supply.